Skip to content

 April Gardening Checklist: What To Plant, Wait On, And Mulch

-Kristian Angelov2 years ago3 weeks ago28 mins
+Kristian Angelov2 years ago1 month ago28 mins

 Updated April 23, 2026 An April gardening checklist works best when it separates cool-season planting, warm-season staging, frost protection, mulch timing, and early growth correction.
 Some beds are ready for peas, lettuce, brassicas, and hardy annuals.
 Others are still too cold, too wet, or too close to frost for tomatoes, basil, zinnias, and most tender…